Japanese CBD Industry Growth Forecast: Now to 2025

 1. Japanese shoppers have unequivocally demonstrated that they prefer to buy their CBD products from Japanese brands.
 Position yourself as a supplier of raw or partially processed ingredients, not the face that will be selling products to average Japanese people.

 2. Do not underestimate the seriousness of Japanese distrust of THC.
-It is absolutely essential that any products entering the Japanese market do not contain any THC, placing emphasis on partially processed extracts in which THC has already been removed.
+Products entering the Japanese market must be entirely THC-free, emphasizing partially processed extracts with THC already removed.

 3. Despite facing heavy consumer demand, most Japanese CBD brands are inexperienced in formulating and marketing products.
 Behind the scenes assistance can and should be offered in a courteous and respectful approach..